wikimint/wmwssite/_site/docs/getting-started.md

 3. **Publish Your Site**
    - Use the Serveo.net integration to publish your local development site online.

-## Troubleshooting

-If you encounter issues, refer to the [Troubleshooting Guide](https://webstack.wikimint.com/docs/troubleshooting) for solutions or reach out to support.

 For further assistance, visit our [Support Page](https://developer.wikimint.com/p/contact.html).